 In April, we celebrate National Library Week.
 It’s a week to stop and consider how important libraries are to our schools and communities.
 In this digital age, it may be hard to understand why libraries are still important.
 Kids don’t need to head to the library to find books for research – they can just look up the information online.
+Because of these changes, many schools and districts have begun to cut funding for school libraries.
+Many do not even employ a full-time librarian.
 Even though the use of libraries is changing, they still offer a lot of benefits to kids.

 1. They Provide Equal Access to Resources